CaiLab-neuro/Video_Synchronizer/README.md

 - `extract_audios_1.py` accepts either a folder of videos or one specific video file, supports `.mp4`, `.avi`, `.mov`, `.mkv`, and `.webm`, and defaults to a `48000` Hz output sample rate.
 - `video_aligner_publish_2.py` defaults to all discovered subjects and all discovered camera IDs from the input video filenames.
+- Across `video_aligner_publish_2.py` and `gaze_frame_alignment_in_cut_3.py`, camera IDs are generally treated as strings parsed from filenames rather than as a hard-coded fixed set.
+The main requirement is consistent camera naming across matching video, audio, gaze, and world files.
 - `video_aligner_publish_2.py` chooses `camera_list[0]` as the reference if `--ref-cam` is not provided.
 If that reference camera is missing for a subject after waveform loading, it falls back to the first camera actually present in the loaded waveform dictionary.
 - `gaze_frame_alignment_in_cut_3.py` defaults to all discovered `(subject, camera)` pairs from `*_cut_merged.mp4` files in the cut-video directory.
 - The synchronizer saves cut-frame metadata to a pickle file; `gaze_frame_alignment_in_cut_3.py` uses that file to remap timestamps to the cut videos.